 Saturday, June 23th (All times eastern)

-(Sports Network) - The Milwaukee Brewers will try to win their third straight game this afternoon when they take on the Chicago White Sox in the second game of a weekend series at U.S. Cellular Field.
+(Sports Network) - The Cleveland Indians will try to win their fifth game in a row this afternoon when they take on the Houston Astros in the second test of a three-game set at Minute Maid Park.